kevincfrech/airbnb_scrape_analysis/README.md

 # airbnb_scrape_analysis
-Webscraping and analyzing airbnb data
+Webscraping and analyzing airbnb data for learning and research purposes.
+Returns a csv of up to 300 listings per run.

 # Getting Started
 Requires selenium Chrome webdriver